dough10/PolySonic/README.md

 - ability to use multiple configs (new config UIs)

-- "mini player" now shown at bottom of settins page
+- "mini player" now shown at bottom of settings page

 - updates to artists page styling